Giza Egypt Travel Guide

 Sites: Giza Pyramids, Grand Egyptian Museum (GEM) or Egyptian Museum (Tahrir), Saqqara, Dahshur, Memphis, Islamic Cairo (mosques, Citadel), Coptic Cairo.
 Activities: Hire knowledgeable guides and read historical context before visiting each place.

-Find historical and contemporary beautiful buildings.
+Find historical and modern stunning architecture.

 Find tranquility in bygone religious sites.